Middlesex Hospital: Development of the hospital

 The first Middlesex Hospital, which was named after the county of Middlesex, opened as the Middlesex Infirmary in Windmill Street in 1745.
 The infirmary started with 15 beds to provide medical treatment for the poor.
 Funding came from subscriptions and, in 1747, the hospital became the first in England to add lying-in (maternity) beds.
 Prior to 1773, the wards in the hospital were named as 'Mens long ward', 'Mens square ward up one pair of stairs' or 'two pairs of stairs'.
 Names of wards later followed after the chief nurse of each ward.
 Naming of wards for several governors and medical staff of the hospital began with wards Percy, Clayton, Villeneau and Pyke, named after Hugh Percy, 1st Duke of Northumberland, Sir Kenrick Clayton, John Villeneau and the benefactor Pyke, respectively.
 The large amount local construction work resulted in one-in-four admissions being due to trauma, and Percy ward became the accident ward.

 The foundation stone for the second Middlesex Hospital, in Mortimer Street, was laid by the hospital's president, the Earl of Northumberland, in 1755.
 The central block of the new hospital opened in 1757.

 Over the years extra wings were added but, in 1924, it was decided that the building was structurally unsound and an entirely new building would be required.
 The Duke of York, later King George VI, having visited the hospital on 26 June 1928 to lay the foundation stone of the new building, returned on 29 May 1935 to open the completed building.
 The hospital had been completely rebuilt, on the same site and in stages, without ever being closed, paid for by more than £1 million of donations from members of the public.

+In 1930 a children's ward opened in the West Wing of the hospital.
+The Bernhard Baron Ward, originally called the Babies Ward, was decorated with panels of tiles depicting nursery rhymes and pictures of trees, birds and animals.
+On one wall a large picture depicted a fairground roundabout surrounded by fairground activities such as Punch and Judy.
+Another wall had a tile picture of maypole dancing.
+The tiles have been preserved in the Jackfield Tile Museum at Ironbridge Gorge.

 After coming under the management of the Bloomsbury Health Authority in 1980, the Middlesex Hospital became associated with various specialist hospitals in the local area.
 In 1992 the local urology hospitals, St Paul's, St Peter's and St Philip's, were closed down with services transferred to new accommodation in the Middlesex Hospital.